codomatech/migrate-away/nextjs/README.md

 ## Application Hosting

 Below are three common hosting strategies.
-Each section is collapsible—simply click on the option name to see its full details.
+Each section is collapsible: simply click on the option name to see its full details.

 <details>